ivanslapnicar/MANAA/README.md

 ## Running the notebooks on `binder`

-Choose the `.html` version of the notebook.
+Choose the above link to `.html` version of the notebook.
 In the botebook, press `Edit or run this notebook` button and choose `binder`.
 This will read all the necessary packages and start the notebook (within several minutes).

 ## Running notebooks on your computer